anhhieu21/friendzone/README.md

 # Friendzone

-Friendzone is an app social media like the facebook but it is small app.
+Friendzone is an app social media like the facebook but it is small app. :shipit:

 ## Getting Started
 ### Set up firebase